HikeInWhistler.com

 • Cheakamus River trails nearby

-The crater that Logger’s Lake sits in was a volcano that pushed through the glacial ice in this valley about 10000 years ago.
+The crater that Logger's Lake sits in was a volcano that pushed through the glacial ice in this valley about 10000 years ago.
 As the lava cooled it formed the wonderful basalt ridge that is crumbling into valley.
-As Logger’s Lake sits deep in this ancient volcano's vent, it is sheltered from the wind and soaks up the suns rays into the dark boulders all around.
+As Logger's Lake sits deep in this ancient volcano's vent, it is sheltered from the wind and soaks up the suns rays into the dark boulders all around.
 As a result makes it the warmest lake in Whistler, though most other lakes around are glacier fed(via rivers and creeks), so the comparison is not entirely fair.
 The surrounding cliffs and forest also add to the tranquility of the lake.
-Located a bit off the radar for most and requiring a short logging road drive and then a very steep, but short hike to get to also contributes to its serenity.
-This serenity is broken at least once a year, however, when a new tradition formed in 2012.
-A yearly "Flash Mob Floatie Party" began, where hundreds congregate at Logger's Lake, most with rubber boats for an outdoor party, DJ an all.
-But aside from that one hilarious day, Logger's Lake is a secret-feeling oasis.
-Another, though unexpected draw to Logger’s Lake, is its good fishing.
-Occasionally the lake is stocked with rainbow trout and because of the steep shoreline, casting from almost anywhere along the shore is easy and effective.
+Located a bit off the radar for most and requiring a short logging road drive and then a very steep, but very short hike to get to also contributes to its serenity.
+In 2021 a massive construction project began in Cheakamus Crossing and the access road to the Logger's Lake parking area is blocked by a gate and vehicle access to the trailhead will probably not reopen until 2024.
+There are plenty of trails that get you to the trailhead and various places you can park that are reasonably close.
+The unmarked parking area near MacLaurin's Crossing is the closest at just 664 metres from the Logger's Lake trailhead.
+This is a great option as almost the entire 664 metres is scenic as you cross the beautiful Cheakamus River and then hike alongside the river through a nice forest trail.
+You can also park at other locations before and after MacLaurin's Crossing on the Cheakamus Lake FSR.
+The main parking lot to Whistler Interpretive Forest just off the Sea to Sky Highway is where most visitors to Logger's Lake seem to park these days, though it adds another 3.1 kilometres to get to MacLaurin's Crossing.

 Logger's Lake Trail Map